uci-plrg/zen-ids/README.md

   * Note that the bash keyword `source` is not recognized in this file.
 3. `sudo chown -R www-data:www-data $ZEN_IDS_EVOLUTION` (or whatever user is running your Apache HTTP server)

+### Application Deployment

+ZenIDS identifies a deployed application by its top-level directory.
+Although it is possible for multiple applications to share a single set of PHP libraries, it is much more common for each application to provide its own libraries.
+Shared libraries will only cause problems for ZenIDS if the application uses library files as request entry points--i.e., a request specifically names a library file in the base part of the URL.
+Since this would be very strange, we do not currently support it.

+Create a file `opmon.site.roots` in the webserver's public HTML directory and add the relative path to each application's top-level directory on a line by itself (not starting or ending with a `/`).
+For example, the following `opmon.site.roots` specifies an instance of `DokuWiki`, and instance of `GitList`, and an application occupying the web root URL (`.`):

+    .
+    dokuwiki
+    gitlist

+For HTTP requests for files within the `dokuwiki/` directory, ZenIDS will generate profile data in the directory `$(select-run -w 1)/worker*/dokuwiki`.
+Similar for `gitlist`.
+The profile directory for the root application will be named to match the public HTML directory name--for example, if the web root is `/var/www/html`, then the root application's profile data appears in `$(select-run -w 1)/worker*/html`.
+The `worker*` directory will be named to match the process name of the Apache fork that served the request.

 ### Test

 1. Add the [scripts](https://github.com/uci-plrg/zen-ids/tree/interp-opt/scripts) directory to the `$PATH`